Share this article

 They’re seeking a sense of security or protection

 As their pet parent, you are also their pack leader, therefore you provide their biggest sense of security just by being with them.
 Aw!
-Dogs will sometimes lay on their owners if they’re perhaps having a bad day, something new has happened that has caused them to suffer from anxiety, or they simply need to feel safe, being in your personal space could be just what they need in that moment.
+Dogs will sometimes lay on their owners if they’re having a bad day, something new has happened that has caused them to feel some anxiety, or they simply need to feel safe.
+Being in your personal space could be just what they need at that moment.

 Separation anxiety

-A slightly more serious, long-term condition can be when a dog begins to suffer from anxiety when they’re not as close to you as possible: AKA separation anxiety.
-This issue has increased dramatically since the 2020 pandemic, with more pups lacking the early socialization and owner separation needed when they arrive in a new home.
+A slightly more serious, long-term problem can be when a dog begins to suffer from anxiety when they’re not with you: AKA separation anxiety.
+This issue has increased dramatically since the 2020 pandemic, with more pups lacking the early socialization and healthy owner separation that’s needed when they arrive in a new home and as they grow up.
 Being as close to their owners as possible is both a sign of separation anxiety and a way of coping.
+It can lead to various other behavior issues, and if you are concerned about your dog having separation anxiety, always discuss it with your vet and a qualified behaviorist.

 They’re showing affection